EmbeddedOS/embeddedos.github.io/_posts/2025-03-05-aarch64-bare-metal-boot-code.md

 So we check this register, compare the value and jump to corresponding label.

-### 3.1.
+### 3.2.
 Stack pointer

 Each exception level has its own stack pointer.
 When you are in ELx, the `sp` refer to actual register `SP_ELx`.
-So you should create a stack frame for each EL, big enough, and shouldn't point to the same address.
+So you should create a stack frame for each EL, big enough, at least enough for handling exceptions.
 I have spent `0x1000` for each stack, and define them in the linker script file:

 ```text
 SECTIONS